Want the best deal on your Cargo Insurance? Save big by letting 3 agents compete for your business. It’s Fast, Free, and Efficient!

 What is Motor Truck Cargo Insurance?

-When you are hauling goods, motor truck cargo insurance covers losses arising from damage to those goods.
-You’ll want to assure your client that their cargo will make it safely to the destination or that they will be reimbursed if it doesn’t.
-Any number of things can go wrong while goods are in transit, so getting broad cargo coverage is a must.
+As a for-hire trucker, it’s imperative to assure your client that their cargo will make it safely to the destination or that they will be reimbursed if it doesn’t.
+Any number of things can go wrong for motor carriers while goods are in transit, and you don’t want to ultimately bear the monetary consequences of legal liability for the lost property of others.

 You’ll want to make sure your cargo is covered for a wide variety of risks.
 It’s never fun to have some type of cargo loss and then find out there was an exclusion for that loss.
 Some scenarios to consider would be: